 Significant changes to the car benefit rules are taking place.
-The appropriate percentages of the list price subject to tax are now, in general, increasing by 2% per annum up to a maximum of 37% up to 2018/19.
-In 2019/20 the percentages will increase by 3% (but retaining the 37% maximum).
+The appropriate percentages of the list price subject to tax will generally increase by 3% for 2019/20 (but retaining the 37% maximum).
+In addition, the diesel supplement is now generally 4%.